-Hospital for Special Surgery's Visiting Professor Lecture Series presents both Distinguished Research Lectures and Honorary Service Lectures in one annual series of coordinated presentations.
-Since 1968, this series has showcased lectures by renowned visiting faculty who are nationally and internationally recognized for their expertise in our field.
+The Visiting Professor Lecture Series at HSS presents both Distinguished Research Lectures and Honorary Service Lectures in one annual series of coordinated presentations.
+Since 1968, this series has showcased lectures by renowned visiting faculty who are nationally and internationally recognized for their expertise in the field of musculoskeletal medicine.
 Continuing Medical Education (CME) credits can be earned for attendance.
 This year, the series continues to offer an impressive schedule of outstanding medical faculty who will present on timely topics.

-STATEMENT OF NEED The field of musculoskeletal medicine is highly dynamic and rapidly changing.
-Research findings result in new techniques and clinical guidelines such as revised treatment options for patients who suffer from chronic osteomyelitis, and positive and negative effects of the use of bisphosphinate in patients with osteogenesis imperfecta.
+The field of musculoskeletal medicine is highly dynamic and rapidly changing.
+Research findings are resulting in new techniques and clinical guidelines.
 Orthopaedic surgeons and clinicians are expected to keep abreast of these advances in order to achieve optimal clinical practice and patient care.

-Hospital for Special Surgery designates this educational activity for a maximum of 15.0 AMA PRA Category 1 CreditsTM .
+Hospital for Special Surgery designates this live activity for a maximum of 14 AMA PRA Category 1 CreditsTM .
 Physicians should only claim credit commensurate with the extent of their participation in the activity.